jmerrill7/Pirate-Slot-Machine/README.md

 # Pirate_Slot_Machine

+Game: A simple pirate themed slot machine that takes the user's bet and returns winnings dependent on the reels.
-A simple pirate-themed slot machine by James Merrill
+Author: James Merrill
+Date: 6/16/2017